ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 ### Description

-An in-depth paragraph about the project and overview of use is coming soon.
+An in-depth description of our code can directly be found in the code itself.

 ## Getting Started